torahappy/torablog/content/posts/macos-wine-2025nov.md

 As usual, place x64 files to `<WINEPREFIX>/drive_c/windows/system32`
 And, place x32 files to `<WINEPREFIX>/drive_c/windows/syswow64`
-Note that the 64 bit binaries go to system *32* and 32 bit binaries go to syswow *64*
+Note that the 64 bit binaries go to system *32* and, 32 bit binaries go to syswow *64*

 Then, run `winecfg` and add `d3d10core`, `d3d11` to the dll list as `native then builtin`.